Style by Jury

-Style By Jury was an original Canadian makeover show and format which aired on the W Network from 2004 to 2010.
+Style by Jury is an original Canadian makeover show and format which aired on the W Network from 2004 to 2010.
 The series was created by Carolyn Meland and executive produced and co-developed with partners Romano D'Andrea and Jeff Preyra at Planetworks Inc.

 Plot

-The premise of the show was centered around first impressions.
-Candidates were told that they were doing an audition for a makeover, but were unaware that they had been pre-selected for the show.
-Hidden in the auditioning room behind a two-way mirror, a jury was asked for honest first opinions about the candidate.
-Once the shock of the two way mirror is revealed, the jury's first impression would be played back on a monitor, and the candidate would often be brought to tears.
-This set the launchpad for the makeover journey, tackling both the exterior and interior transformation.
-At the end of an intensive one week makeover, the candidate returned before an entirely different jury, which was unaware that the subject has had a makeover.
+The premise of the show is centered around first impressions.
+Candidates are told they are doing an audition for a makeover, but are unaware they have been pre-selected for the show.
+Hidden in the auditioning room behind a two-way mirror, a jury is asked for honest first opinions about the candidate.
+Once the shock of the two-way mirror is revealed, the jury's first impression is played back on a monitor, and the candidate is often brought to tears.
+This sets the launchpad for the makeover journey, tackling both an exterior and interior transformation.
+At the end of an intensive one-week makeover, the candidate returns before an entirely different jury, which is unaware the subject has had a makeover.
 What kind of first impression will they make the second time around?
 Waiting in the wings is one last surprise "special" juror.